 Yang Zhenji (楊振基), born in 1921, started studying with his father and elder brother at age 6.
 He studied very hard, grasping the essence of Tai Chi Chuan.
 In the late 1940's he began teaching Tai Chi Chuan.
 He traveled from Guangzhou (Canton) to Beijing, to Tianjin, to Guangxi, and to Handan to teach.
 Because he teaches very earnestly, his students are quite numerous and he once visited the United States.
 Zhen Ji, after several decades of practice and teaching, has gained a deep understanding of the skill passed on by his father.

-Yang Zhenduo (traditional 楊振鐸, simplified 杨振铎), born in 1926, began studying the art of Tai Chi Chuan at age 6 with his father and elder brothers.
+Yang Zhenduo (traditional 楊振鐸, simplified 杨振铎), born in 1926 and died in 2020, began studying the art of Tai Chi Chuan at age 6 with his father and elder brothers.
 He studied assiduously and was good at research, and was able to grasp the essence of Tai Chi.
 His Tai Chi skill is consummate and demonstrated with a natural poise.
 Yang Zhen Duo's disposition is tolerant and kind, simple hearted and honest.
-He teaches patiently, carefully and meticulously.
-Modest and unassuming as was his father, he has come to receive the deep admiration and esteem of Yang Style Tai Chi Chuan enthusiasts.
-Zhen Duo carries on the aspirations of his ancestors, dedicating himself to the popularization and spread of Yang Style Tai Chi Chuan.
-Since the early 1960's on, he has lived in Taiyuan, Shanxi Province, teaching Tai Chi Chuan.
-In 1982 he founded the Shanxi Province Yang Style Tai Chi Chuan Association, now with students in Shanxi Province alone numbering in the tens of thousands.
-Many times he has been invited and traveled to America, France, Italy, Germany, England, Sweden, Canada, Brazil, Singapore, and other countries to hold seminars.
-Making an impression at home and abroad, Yang Zhen Duo has helped allow Yang Style Tai Chi Chuan to promote the ties of friendship between the citizens of China and the rest of the world.
+He taught patiently, carefully and meticulously.
+Modest and unassuming as was his father, he had come to receive the deep admiration and esteem of Yang Style Tai Chi Chuan enthusiasts.
+Zhen Duo carried on the aspirations of his ancestors, dedicating himself to the popularization and spread of Yang Style Tai Chi Chuan.
+Since the early 1960's on, he lived in Taiyuan, Shanxi Province, teaching Tai Chi Chuan.
+In 1982 he founded the Shanxi Province Yang Style Tai Chi Chuan Association, with students in Shanxi Province alone numbering in the tens of thousands.
+Many times he had been invited and traveled to America, France, Italy, Germany, England, Sweden, Canada, Brazil, Singapore, and other countries to hold seminars.
+Making an impression at home and abroad, Yang Zhen Duo had helped allow Yang Style Tai Chi Chuan to promote the ties of friendship between the citizens of China and the rest of the world.

-Yang Zhenduo has two sons, Yang Daofang the first and Yang Defang the second son.
+Yang Zhenduo had two sons, Yang Daofang the first and Yang Defang the second son.

 Yang Zhenguo (楊振國), born in 1928, started studying at an early age the Tai Chi passed on by his family.
 He lives in Hebei Province, Handan City, and for many years looked after his mother.
 He has ceaselessly taught Tai Chi Chuan all around the local area.
 He once visited Taiwan, and has made a fairly significant contribution towards the development of Yang Style Tai Chi Chuan.
 Zhen Guo has three daughters and two sons, Yong Fang being the first and Zhi Fang the second son.